 WHY THIS MATTERS

 This measure ensures California can continue vital, life-saving research regardless of federal funding cuts or national politics.
 This research saves lives, generates high-wage jobs, and helps keep California an economic beacon for the nation.
 Many of these research programs are decades long, and would be dramatically damaged by interruption.
-The Foundation will make sure California continues to lead in the fight to cure and prevent cancer, Parkinson’s, Alzheimer’s, dementia, AIDS/HIV, ALS, Autism, and other devastating diseases and conditions, as well as continuing our vital need to address environmental, pandemic and wildfire threats.
+The Foundation will make sure California continues to lead in the fight to cure and prevent cancer, Parkinson’s, Alzheimer’s, dementia, AIDS/HIV, ALS, and other devastating diseases and conditions, as well as continuing our vital need to address environmental, pandemic and wildfire threats.

 Paid for by Save Science Save Lives, Sponsored by Labor Organizations Representing Health and Science Researchers